 Most personal injury cases are argued based on negligent acts.
 This means the plaintiff must prove that the at-fault party owed a duty of care and that they neglected that duty.
 The breach must be the cause of the accident that resulted in the catastrophic injury.

 Pursuant to South Carolina Code of Laws § 15-3-530(4), plaintiffs have three years to file personal injury lawsuits.
 This Statute of Limitations features some exceptions.
 For instance, suing the government is outlined in the South Carolina Tort Claims Act, which gives a plaintiff two years to file a lawsuit, which can be extended to three years with the proper filing of a verified petition.
-A Marion lawyer who is well-versed in catastrophic injury could help explain these and other elements required more completely.
+A Marion lawyer who is well-versed in catastrophic injury cases could help explain these and other elements required more completely.

 Types of Damage Awards in Marion